cjativa/challenge-js-master/COMPLETE.md

 I also added indicators of the current number of revisions a file has had, as well as display the id of that file.
 There is also an indicator that denotes which file version is the latest.

+I also did add each of the API functions into a module called APIFunctions in order to make it easier to manage and import/export functions of the API by being able to import the module as a whole, rather than having to import each individual function.

 Lastly, I also added the ability to delete an existing file, and then start the list again from scratch.
 Feel free to try it out.

+I deployed this online as well and you can take a look here [Challenge JS Master](https://Create-React-App--cjativa1.repl.co).

+If, for whatever reason that link is not available, you can just pull down this source code and run `yarn start`

+Thank you!